indilib/indi-3rdparty/indi-svbony/doc/svbony-doc.md

 ## Installation

-The INDI SV305 driver supports the SVBONY SV305, SV305 PRO, SV305M PRO, SV905C and SV405CC cameras on Intel (x86, amd64) and ARM (armv6, armv7 and armv8) Linux.
+The INDI SVBONY driver supports cameras released after SVBONY SV305 on Intel (x86, amd64) and ARM (armv6, armv7 and armv8) Linux.
 Mac OS X 64 bits is also supported.
 The SV105 and SV205 are UVC devices, please look at this page https://www.indilib.org/ccds/web-cameras.html